benjaminsampica/bensampica.com/content/post/azsqlbicepefcore/index.md

 ## The Infrastructure (as code)

 The bicep isn't too bad once you know which properties of `Microsoft.Sql/servers` need to be included or not (which is an arcane mess).
+Below is the bicep file with comments added explaining each resource.

 ```bicep
 // main.bicep